AEROCENE HACK 2

 II.
 LIFE IN THE AIR

 The air above us is more than just empty space.
-This challenge is about extending the sensing capabilities of the Aerocene Explorer to study airborne ecosystems: microbes, fungal spores, insects… Currently the Aerocene Explorer carries a camera for streaming live aerial footage and a sensors for collecting bariometric pressure, humidity and temperature data.
+This challenge is about extending the sensing capabilities of the Aerocene Explorer to study airborne ecosystems: microbes, fungal spores, insects… Currently the Aerocene Backpack carries a camera for streaming live aerial footage and a sensors for collecting bariometric pressure, humidity and temperature data.
 Under guidance of experts from the Natural History Museum, this challenge invites the development of new sensing tools, traps and devices for sensing and sampling aerial biodiversity.

 III.
 AEROCENE SOUNDING